swiftlang/swift-evolution/proposals/0109-remove-boolean.md

 }
 ```

-This continues to work even without the `Boolean` protocol because ObjCBool
+This continues to work even without the `Boolean` protocol because `ObjCBool`
-still conforms to BooleanLiteralConvertible.
+still conforms to `BooleanLiteralConvertible`.